 The Reserve Bank Of India imposed a moratorium on Yes Bank on 5th March.
 Under this, the withdrawal limit from YES Bank’s current, deposit, and savings bank account has been capped at Rs 50,000 until, April 3rd, 2020.

 This news has sent YES bank account holders in a frenzy and without clarity on how to proceed further.
 If you are a YES bank account holder with your SIPs, EMIs, and insurance premiums linked to this account, you may face a few issues in case the amount that needs to be deducted exceeds Rs 50,000 for these payments.
 So what should you do in such a scenario?
 Let’s decode the problem and see the solutions at hand.
 Read On!

-Considered as one of the most promising banks of the country, being called the ‘next HDFC’ bank, YES bank had an interesting growth story and confidence of investors.
+Considered one of the most promising banks in the country, being called the ‘next HDFC’ bank, YES Bank had an interesting growth story and the confidence of investors.
 However, the bank started experiencing a steady decline in its financial performance over some time.

 The bank was unable to raise money to tackle the rising losses due to NPAs.
 In fact, the bank has been under RBI’s scrutiny and was reprimanded for understating its non-performing assets on more than one occasion.

 There have been grave concerns around corporate governance issues as well, which have been going on for three years now.
 In fact, RBI also declined the request to give an extension to Rana Kapoor, former CEO of YES bank due to inconsistencies in credit management practices, compliance defaults, and governance issues.

 Rana Kapoor stepping down as the MD negatively affected the investors’ sentiments which also led to a sharp fall in the stock prices of YES bank.
 Although the investor’s confidence strengthened a little after the appointment of Ravneet Gill as the MD, who promised to turn around the situation, the happiness was short-lived.